Zolarwind Theme

 Typography for Markdown

-I'm not using @tailwindcss/typography for styling of Markdown files.
-I don't like how it looks.
-Instead, I use @apply in the css/main.css file.
-The @apply directive in Tailwind CSS enables you to compose utility classes into custom CSS classes.
-This makes it possible to apply multiple utility styles within a single class, making it efficient to style Markdown content.
+This theme does not use @tailwindcss/typography for styling of Markdown files.
+Instead, it uses @apply in the css/main.css file.
+The @apply directive in Tailwind CSS enables composing utility classes into custom CSS classes.
+This allows applying multiple utility styles within a single class for Markdown content styling.

 Contributing